HugCls/HugCls/README.md

-2024-08-02: "Learning never exhausts the mind. " - Leonardo da Vinci
+2024-08-03: "Whatever satisfies the soul is truth." - Walt Whitman